florentLutz/FAST-OAD-CS23-HE/docs/documentation/powertrain_builder/pt_file.rst

 Typical component
 =================
-Except for the components allowing multiple inputs or outputs connections, most components available in FAST-OAD-GA-he have the same definition format.
+Except for the components allowing multiple inputs or outputs connections, most components available in FAST-OAD-CS23-HE have the same definition format.
 It is presented here:

 .. code:: yaml